|

 After 3 more weeks I had an interview with a personal trainer who put me on a weekly routine using the weight machines until I developed some strength.
 The machines strengthened my arms enough eventually to try free weights.
 I used the dorsi flexion machine to break down the scar tissue in my ankle.

 I read a lot about strength training on Bodybuilding.com and I purchased 'Strength Training Anatomy' by Frederic Delavier.
-By mid August 07 I was practicing the free weight exercises that I had read about.
+By mid August '07 I was practicing the free weight exercises I read about.
 I worked through my back pain until one day it just didn't hurt anymore.

 By mid October '07, I developed my own routine training full body 3-days per week and cardio on the alternating days with one-day off.
 By mid November '07, I had started a new 3-day split routine which I have used until the present.